ochogaenzo-bit/Caredesk-Ai-App/README.md

 For deployment, use a host that can run Node.js, such as Render, Railway, Fly.io, or a small VPS.
 GitHub Pages only hosts static files, so it cannot run `server.js`.

-For Streamlit Community Cloud, set the app entrypoint to `app.py`.